hyperhq/docs.hypercontainer.io/instance/ephemeral_&_persistent.md

 # Ephemeral & Persistent

-Due to the sub-second boot performance, Hyper instance could be considered as ephemeral entities, though it certainly clould be also used as long-running and durable.
+Tough a HyperVM instance is considered as ephemeral entities due to its nature of sub-second boot, it certainly clould be also used as long-running and durable.

 - Ephemeral